davestroud/DDS_Analytics/README.md

 ### Summary of Data
 #### Data Set has 1,470 observations with 35 variables.
 Nine of the variables are categorial, while the remaining 26 are numeric.

+#### Changed DistanceFromHome, RelationshipSatisfaction and WorkLifeBalance to categorical variable to satisfy the requirement of having a Life Satisfaction variable.